Sue Grafton: Writing career

-Grafton's father was enamored of detective fiction and wrote at night.
+Grafton's father was enamored with detective fiction and wrote at night.
 He taught Grafton lessons on the writing and editing process and groomed her to be a writer.
 Inspired by her father, Grafton began writing when she was 18 and finished her first novel four years later.
 She continued writing and completed six more novels.
 Only two of these seven novels (Keziah Dane and The Lolly-Madonna War) were published.
 Grafton would later destroy the manuscripts for her five early, unpublished novels.

 Unable to find success with her novels, Grafton turned to screenplays.
 Grafton worked for the next 15 years writing screenplays for television movies, including Sex and the Single Parent; Mark, I Love You; and Nurse.
 Grafton sold the movie rights for The Lolly-Madonna War and co-wrote the screenplay for the feature film.
 The adaptation, released in 1973 as Lolly-Madonna XXX, starred Rod Steiger and Jeff Bridges.
 Her screenplay for Walking Through the Fire earned a Christopher Award in 1979.
-In collaboration with her husband, Steven Humphrey, she also adapted the Agatha Christie novels A Caribbean Mystery and Sparkling Cyanide for television and co-wrote A Killer in the Family and Love on the Run.
+In collaboration with her husband, Steven Humphrey, she also adapted the Agatha Christie novels, A Caribbean Mystery and Sparkling Cyanide, for television and co-wrote A Killer in the Family and Love on the Run.
 She is credited with the story upon which the screenplay for the made for TV movie Svengali (1983) was based.

 Her experience as a screenwriter taught her the basics of structuring a story, writing dialogue, and creating action sequences.
 Grafton then felt ready to return to writing fiction.
 While going through a "bitter divorce and custody battle that lasted six long years", Grafton imagined ways to kill or maim her ex-husband.
 Her fantasies were so vivid that she decided to write them down.